DrSpooglemon/math/README.md

     handle parenthesis although the GUI does not allow for their input.
 The GUI is basic as hell but and I want to work on other things so it can wait.
 The Calculator class works just fine though.

-    Fourth attempt, the gui extends the kivy gui from the thrid one and allows for inputing parentheses, powers of numbers 0-9 and backspacing.
+    Fourth attempt, the gui extends the kivy gui from the thrid one and allows for inputing parentheses, powers of numbers 0-9 imstaead of just squaring and backspacing.
 The next steps will be to improve the look of the gui and rethink the calculator class.
 I'm thinking it would make more sense to input a list rather tan a string.

 Fractionator.Fraction(frac,unit=0) calculator class object.